 Empathic mothers are attuned to the emotional welfare of their children; narcissistic mothers represent a perversion of the maternal instinct.

-This article is an excerpt from my new book for children of narcissistic parents, Healing the Children of Narcissists: Essays on The Invisible War Zone, now available for pre-order.
+This article is an excerpt from my new book for children of narcissistic parents, Healing the Adult Children of Narcissists: Essays on The Invisible War Zone.

 Bremner, J. D. (2006).
 Traumatic stress: effects on the brain.
 Dialogues in Clinical Neuroscience, 8(4), 445–461.